MANOS CAMPESINAS

 Youth Involvement

-When we last talked with Manos Campesinas Manager Carlos Reynoso, he discussed the biggest challenge for the future of the cooperative is getting the youth involved.
-With low returns for coffee growers, youth search elsewhere for work.
-To address this, Manos Campesinas recently implemented youth-led programs to create new opportunities to engage with the cooperative and carve out a youth-led future for coffee.
+Manos Campesinas' general manager, Carlos Reynoso, mentioned a big challenge for the future of the co-op is getting the youth involved.
+With low returns for coffee growers, young people search elsewhere for work.
+To address this, Manos Campesinas recently implemented youth-led programs to create new opportunities to carve out a youth-led future for coffee.
 Pictured is Jose who works with his father as a promoter and certifications coordinator.

 Found in the large forests of Central America, the Qutezal is the Guatemalan National Bird and stands out for it's brilliant colorful plumage and long feathered tail that extends more than twice the length of the bird.
 Like the Guatemalans, we thought there was no other image to represent the coffee.
 The quetzal is also the name of the currency in Guatemala, in ancient Mayan culture, the quetzal bird's tail feathers were used as currency.